|1st Child: $200 (includes books and dance)

 Advise the teacher(s) in advance, if child(ren) will be absent due to event, recital, sports.

-Enquire about homework to be completed.
+Inquire about homework to be completed.

 Attend parent-teacher interviews, twice a year (January and May), to learn what child(ren) accomplished.